 The arrival service started 91 minutes out when the cabin lights came back up.
 For the arrival meal I selected the Korean porridge with side dishes over the noodles and fried tofu.
-I normally avoid American breakfasts because eggs dishes on a plane are usually disappointing.
+I normally avoid American breakfasts because eggs dishes on a plane never seem to have much taste.

 Hot towels were offered five minutes after the lights were raised.
 We hit some turbulence and table cloths and beverages weren’t given out until about 72 minutes before arrival.
 Flight attendants served my meal 14 minutes later.

 The rice porridge benefited greatly from the side dishes and seaweed being mixed in.
 It was the first time I tried it.
 I’m glad I did.